Spitting Up in Infants Treatment

 Self-Care at Home

-Because spitting up is normal in infants, no treatment is required if the child is otherwise healthy and developing well.
-However, some changes in the feeding technique may help reduce the number of episodes or the amount of the spitting up.
+Because spitting up is normal in infants, no treatment is required if the child is otherwise healthy, gaining weight and reaching the proper milestones.
+However, some changes in the feeding technique may help reduce the number of episodes or the amount of spitting up.

 The following feeding techniques may help with spitting up:

 - Burp the infant frequently (after every 1-2 ounces) to prevent the build-up of air in the stomach.